-Tip: Upgrading to Ancestral Quest 14 (or 12.x) from AQ 11 or earlier
+Upgrading to Ancestral Quest 15 (or 14 or 12.x) from AQ version 11 or earlier

-The structure of the AQ database format was changed beginning with version 12 of Ancestral Quest; versions 12.1 and 14 also use that updated database format.
-Databases created and used with earlier versions of Ancestral Quest will need to be converted to the new format.
+The structure of the AQ database format was changed beginning with version 12 of Ancestral Quest; versions 12.1, 14 and 15 also use that updated database format.
+Databases created and used with version 11 or earlier of Ancestral Quest will need to be converted to the newer format.

 If you use Collaboration, read through all of these instructions, including the sections further down, before completing the procedure.